-We share a lot of personal information online, including credit card numbers and social security numbers.
-Know how to protect yourself from scams and hackers.
+We share a lot of personal information online, including credit card numbers and social security numbers—and scammers know how to take advantage of that.
+Outwit them with these tips for how to protect yourself from scams and hackers.

 If you fall prey to a scam, report it